rainlab/pages-plugin/README.md

 * `title` - specifies the static page title.
 * `content` - the static page content.

+If your layout does not need static page content entry, that section can be removed from the page form using the Inspector or manually with the `useContent` component property.

 ##### Static menus

 Add the staticMenu component to the static page layout to output a menu.
 The static menu component has the `code` property that should refer a code of a static menu the component should display.
 In the Inspector the `code` field is displayed as Menu.